MetalBlockchain/metal-docs/docs/apis/metalgo/apis/x-chain.md

 }) -> {txID: string, changeAddr: string}
 ```

 - Sends `amount` units of asset with ID `assetID` to address `to`. `amount` is denominated in the smallest increment of the asset.
-For AVAX this is 1 nAVAX (one billionth of 1 AVAX.)
+For METAL this is 1 nMETAL (one billionth of 1 METAL.)
 - `to` is the X-Chain address the asset is sent to.
 - `from` are the addresses that you want to use for this operation.
 If omitted, uses any of your addresses as needed.
 - `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.